 It seems like the flashier the church gets, the less spiritual power it has.
-Interestingly, our research suggests that flashy is going flat.
-That is to say, Christians who are seeking an authentic church experience are not looking for another rock concert or coffee shop or positive message presented as a sermon.
+Interestingly, research suggests that flashy is going flat.
+That is to say, Christians who are seeking an authentic church experience are not looking for another rock concert or coffee shop or TedTalk-style message presented as a sermon.

-Ultimately, we believe Christians are homesick for deep and committed missional community.
+Ultimately, we believe Christians are homesick for deep and committed missional communities.
 We believe Christians are longing to be discipled and spiritually parented by mature men and women of the cross.
 We believe Christians are craving the unabridged and rich truths of the Bible.
 But most of all, we believe the absence of these very things is what’s causing millions of Christians to leave the institutional church on a search for Jesus.

 Well… we’re glad you’re here.

 First off, there is no one “correct way” to do church.
 That being said, we do have a considerable amount of Scripture available to us for creating biblically accurate Christian gatherings.
 While much of these teachings have been buried or carefully cut out of the modern church practice, we feel that an unearthing of God’s original architecture is timely.

 However, I’m going to take a backward approach to this conversation.
 Before we dive into the depths of ecclesiology that has formed our perspective, we would like to first present to you our general position on biblical church structure.

 We believe church fruitfulness greatly flows from two things: Preaching and Structure.
 That is, we believe church fruitfulness can be greatly promoted or prevented by preaching and structure alone.
 We also believe that God’s Word gives us more information on preaching and church structure than most modern churches and most pastors would like to admit.